external-secrets/kubernetes-external-secrets/README.md

   vaultRole: demo
 ```

-After applying this `ExternalSecret` to K8S cluster, the operator will generate following `Secret`
+After applying this `ExternalSecret` to the K8S cluster, the operator will generate following `Secret`

 ```yaml
 apiVersion: v1